 Bishops and priests preside over the Eucharist, offering the sacrifice in the name of the whole Church, the Body of Christ (CCC, no. 1553).
-In celebrating the Eucharist, the Holy Spirit transforms the people of God for mission.
-In the words of Bishop William S. Skylstad:
+In celebrating the Eucharist, we participate in Christ's "total sharing of self out of love."
+This participation should lead to a new awareness of Christ's presence in the assembly.
+Pope Francis asks: